Quasi-periodic two-scale homogenisation and effective spatial dispersion in high-contrast media: Abstract

 \section{Abstract}

 The convergence of spectra via two-scale convergence for double-porosity models is well known.
 A crucial assumption in these works is that the stiff component of the body forms a connected set.
 We show that under a relaxation of this assumption the (periodic) two-scale limit of the operator is insufficient to capture the full asymptotic spectral properties of high-contrast periodic media.
 Asymptotically, waves of all periods (or quasi-momenta) are shown to persist and an appropriate extension of the notion of two-scale convergence is introduced.
-As a result, homogenised limit equations with none trivially quasimomenta dependence are found as resolvent limits of the original operator family, resulting in limiting spectral behaviour with a rich dependence on quasimomenta.
+As a result, homogenised limit equations with none trivially quasi-momentum dependence are found as resolvent limits of the original operator family.
+This results in asymptotic spectral behaviour with a rich dependence on quasimomenta.